juli127/eShopMVC/README.md

 - Admin can see and update products' info: delete and add the new product (screenshots/AdminDeleteAddProduct.png);
 - If there isn't connection to DB, warning about lost of connection appears (screenshots/LostDBconnection.png);
 - db dump is located in /resources/eshopdb_dump.sql
+- All static resources (css, images, js) are located in webapp/static